More Class Schedules... Cooking Culture Knitting Needlework

-Please note: This class will be held at the Samla Rum, N. 2089 Spring Street, Stockholm, Wisconsin. $70
+Class location is the Samla Rum, N 2089 Spring Street, Stockholm, Wisconsin.

-Carol Bender is a descendant of early Swedish emigrants to the Stockholm and Lake Pepin area.
+Carol Bender is a descendent of early Swedish emigrants to the Stockholm and Lake Pepin area.

-She is a painter of Scandinavian folk art, specializing in Swedish Dalamalning/kurbit painting and Norwegian Rosemaling.
+She is a painter of Scandinavian folk art, specializing in Swedish Dalamalning and kurbit painting and Norwegian rosemaling.

 Mixed-Level Sámi Bracelet